RocketChat/docs-old/3. Installation/1. Rocket.Chat Cloud/README.md

 ### You can request for a beta hosting of Rocket.Chat hosting service!

 You will have a server up and running, professionally managed, without installations, configuration, maintenance and management head-aches.
-Just send an email to support@rocket.chat and request for _"Hosting beta"_.
+Just go to https://rocket.chat/deploy and get your team up and running in seconds.

 Canadian Educators, please email to team@rocket.chat and request for _"Canadian Hosting beta"_ with some information about your class size and intented uses.